 Staff removed 1,581 pounds of Common Carp (Cyprinus carpio) from the District in 2022.
 The majority of these fish (1,353 pounds) were removed from the Purgatory Chain of Lakes.
-In 2022, a total of four young-of-year (YOY) carp were captured via trap net surveys and all were captured in the Lower Purgatory Creek Recreation Area (LPCRA).
-The lack of young carp captured in other sampled lakes indicates that 2022 was a poor reproductive year for Common Carp.
+In 2022, a total of four young-of-year (YOY) carp were captured via trap net surveys and all were captured in the LPCRA.
+The lack of young carp captured in other sampled lakes indicates that 2022 was a poor recruitment year for Common Carp.
 Carp biomass estimates were only high for Lake Susan Park Pond, which we will continue to monitor.